 The Buddy System at Highberg DACH: Ella Slepko and Anuk Pult

 At Highberg, we are deeply committed to personal development and growth.
-To support this, we’ve implemented various initiatives, including our Buddy System - a mentorship program that pairs experienced mentors with aspiring mentees.
+To support this, we have implemented various initiatives, including our Buddy System - a mentorship program that pairs experienced mentors with aspiring mentees.
 In this interview, we spoke with Ella Slepko (Senior Consultant and mentor at Highberg DACH) and Anuk Pult (Junior Consultant and mentee at Highberg DACH) to learn more about their experiences with the program.

 The Mentor-program

-Ella Slepko (Highberg-Mentor) about the Mentor-program: "The mentoring program was created to ensure that every new employee at Highberg DACH has an informal buddy.
-Initially, it’s limited to six months.
+Ella Slepko (Highberg mentor) about the Mentor-program: "The mentoring program was created to ensure that every new employee at Highberg DACH has an informal buddy.
+Initially, it is limited to six months.
 On one hand, you have your manager who discusses professional development and topics such as salary negotiations and promotions.
-On the other hand, the mentor/buddy focuses on soft aspects to help the person settle in well at Highberg.
+On the other hand, the mentor or buddy focuses on soft aspects to help the person settle in well at Highberg.
+The program starts on the Onboarding Day, where the mentor welcomes the new employee, introduces them to Highberg - how we collaborate, the current culture, upcoming team-building activities, and they have lunch together.
+The overall goal is to just make them feel welcome.
+This covers all the softer factors that go beyond setting up a laptop or dealing with your manager.

 Essentially, the mentor is there for everything you might not want to discuss with your manager but would like to talk about."